jonnilundy/wedeploy.com/ui/src/pages/docs/getting-started/deploying.md

 ## What's next?

-* Now that you have deployed, learn more about using the [WeDeploy CLI for local development](/docs/intro/using-the-command-line.html).
+* Now that you have deployed, learn more about using the [Dashboard](/docs/getting-started/using-the-dashboard.html).